 If your GEW 101 instructor requires you to visit the Writing Center, you need to complete an agenda form and bring it to your session.
-The questions on the form help you identify the specific unique things you want to work on in your tutoring session.
+The questions on the form help you identify the specific things you want to work on in your tutoring session.
 After the session, staff sign and stamp your form, which you submit to your instructor as verification of your attendance.

 Most GEW instructors use the form listed below, but some instructors have their own versions.
 Please check with your instructor to get the correct form for your class.
 The Writing Center does not provide these forms!